brenfrrs/trading_on_sentiment/README.md

 ![30 day rolling](images/effect_of_news_on_price.png)

 From the graph above, we can see that there are a few interesting regions that can be explored.
 First, the period between January 2020 and March 2020 increase in negative news, which is also reflected by the drop in daily returns.
-By isolating the articles written over this time period, we can see that [insert conclusion]
+By isolating the articles written over this time period, we can see that the negative press alludes to fears about apple supply chain in China, while positive press was focused more on the brand itself and users.

 ![early 2020 analysis](images/early_2020_article_analysis.png)